 Without a doubt, the most interesting fact about Sardinia is that it boasts the largest number of centenarians per capita than any other place on earth.
 There are many opinions as to why that is, but experts agree that the local wine, Cannonau, with its high levels of antioxidants and polyphenols probably has a lot to do with it.
 That is why I have chosen, Pala’s, I Fiori organic Cannonau to pair with our menu.

 Another reason for the Sard’s longevity is attributed to their reverence for, and inclusion of, elder generations.
 They don’t dismiss their elders, if anything, they promote them.
 Usually there will be two or three generations of a family living in the same household.
 The family connection is extremely tight and there is an effort in keeping family together.
 Those who know me, will understand why I find these facts most interesting as I have been living in a three-generation household for several years and can unequivocally recommend it.
-I don’t want to think what these past three months of COVID isolation would have been like without the delightful daily chitter chatter and gleeful screeches of my three grandchildren.
+I don’t want to think what these almost three years of COVID isolation would have been like without the delightful daily chitter chatter and gleeful screeches of my three grandchildren.

 But most relevant to our conversation is the effect of Sardinian “peasant food” on their longevity.
 Their diet is predominantly made up of beans, greens, and whole grains with a smattering of lamb, pork and fresh seafood.
 They also eat a lot of bread and cheese.
 In Sardinian cooking, cheese takes center stage.
 Almost every dish contains some form of it, mostly the local Pecorino Sardo, made with sheep’s milk.